node-strava/node-strava-v3/README.md

 ## Development

-This package includes a full test suite runnable via `npm test`.
+This package includes a full test suite runnable via `yarn test`.
 It will both lint and run tests on API endpoints.

 ### Running the tests